jedimatt42/tipi-xb-mouse/README.md

 For Mechatronics compatible driver tmouse.o, `MBOX=10000`

+`CALL LINK("MBASE", MBOX)`
+- Only in the RORG version.
+Look up base address for driver peek/load mailbox addresses.

 `CALL LINK("MOUSE0")`
 - Will block until mouse button 1 is pressed.
 A subsequent `CALL PEEK(MBOX,VPOS,HPOS)` will read location data.
 MKEY will be 255.